hashim222/hash-dental-care/README.md

                 ![Roboto font](static/images/readme-file-images/roboto-font.png)

     * ## User Stories
-        * As a site user I would like to have an option that, if I'm logged in, there will be an option of a logout.
+        * As a site user I would like to have an option that, if I'm logged in, so there will be an option for a logout.
         * As a site user I would like to have a cancel option in my already booked appointments so I can cancel my bookings.
         * As a site user I would like to have an edit button in my already booked appointment so I can update my details.
         * As a site user I would like to see a different treatment options in a booking form so I can select one.